The Macintosh Color

 the Color Classic, which has been described as resembling a puppy

 eagerly waiting to greet it's master upon their return.
 She also knew

 that it would be welcomed into a good home and treated with care and

 respect.
-Neither of us ever imagined this Color Classic that was already a decade old would be still in use more than ten years later!
+Neither of us ever imagined this Color Classic manufactured in January of 1994 would still be in use more than twenty years later!